 Another thing to consider is the size of the kibble.
 Is your senior kitty going to be able to chew it?
-If it has dental issues then maybe softening it further with chicken broth or wet canned food would be a better choice.
+If it has dental issues, maybe softening it further with chicken broth or wet canned food would be a better choice.

 If your kitty doesn’t find the cat food palatable, then all other features won’t stand a chance.
-Ensure that your cat approves it before deciding to switch completely to the new brand.
+Ensure that your cat approves it before switching completely to the new brand.